Thanks to the Supreme Court, We Get Warrantless Wiretaps Forever

 Again, the nation's highest court probably won't hear any more cases about FISA, and the message that counterterrorism efforts trump the right not to be caught up in the government's "dragnet searches" has been sent.
 Legal experts say that the decision bears broader implications than that, however.
 As the nation continues to ask questions about the government's secret counterterrorism efforts (think: drones) it looks like the courts will continue to avoid getting involved.

-"Absent a radical sea change from the courts, or more likely intervention from the Congress," Stephen Vladeck, a law professor at American University told the New York Times after Tuesday's decision, "the coffin is slamming shut on the ability of private citizens and civil liberties groups to challenge government counterterrorism policies, with the possible exception of Guantánamo."
+"Absent a radical sea change from the courts, or more likely intervention from the Congress," Stephen Vladeck, a law professor at American University after Tuesday's decision, "the coffin is slamming shut on the ability of private citizens and civil liberties groups to challenge government counterterrorism policies, with the possible exception of Guantánamo."

 Well at least freedom is still alive at Guantánamo.
 File that one under "Sentences I Never Thought I Would Write."